brittanywelsh/st-character-manager/README.md

 ## What is Startraveller?

-Startraveller is a tabletop RPG created by Alastair Jaimeson-Lane and friends.
+Startraveller is a tabletop RPG created by Alastair Jamieson-Lane and friends.

 ## What is the Startraveller Character Manager?